kuhumcst/texton/administration.md

 # Administration
-## Adding new tools and maintaining existing ones
+## Adding metadata for new tools and maintaining metadata for existing ones
 Part of the code in toolsprog.bra is dedicated registration of tools.
 The web GUI interface for registration of tools is in the upper part of [http://localhost/texton/admin/](http://localhost/texton/admin.html).
 (This is in a local setting).
 You can
 1. register new tools